 Most significantly, we promote the safety of our streets through our Crime Watch Program.
 This Enhanced Neighborhood Patrol (ENP) program through the Dallas Police Department is one of the largest in the City of Dallas.
 It is funded each year through voluntary payments of dues per household.
 Dues are payable in a single $350 payment, two $180 semiannual payments, or four $95 quarterly payments.
 With these funds, the HOA board hires off-duty Dallas police officers to patrol our streets in a DPD marked squad car.
 Those who join the program are given a cell phone number with direct access to the patrol officers.
 As a result of this visible deterrent, Town Creek enjoys one of the lowest crime rates in the area.
 Please visit the Crime Watch Program page to read more about this program.

-We “disseminate information” to our residents through the annual Town Creek Directory (sent to dues-paying members only), a monthly newsletter (delivered to all residents ten months out of the year), through our website: www.TownCreekLakeHighlands.com, and via our closed-group Facebook page (Town Creek Lake Highlands).
+We “disseminate information” to our residents through the annual Town Creek Directory (sent to dues-paying members only), a quarterly e-newsletter, through our website: www.TownCreekLakeHighlands.com, and via our closed-group Facebook page (Town Creek Lake Highlands).
 Through the newsletter, website and Facebook page we share neighborhood news, photographs from our events and other information of interest.

 Fellowship is a big part of this neighborhood.
 We facilitate camaraderie through spring and fall social events for kids and adults.
 Our blockbuster event is the Halloween Carnival, held on a street within the neighborhood.
 Last year we had close to 700 kids and adults attend the event.
 We pro-actively welcome new neighbors to our community with a visit from our New Neighbors Committee, a packet of information relevant to the neighborhood, and a gift.